Our internationally recognized team of gynecologic oncologists and other women’s cancer specialists delivers the highest-quality care with compassion.

 Radiation therapy: The use of high-energy radiation beams to destroy cancer cells without damaging the surrounding healthy tissue.
 If you are not a candidate for surgery, your team may use radiation therapy to destroy cancerous tissues.

 Clinical trials: Research studies of promising gynecologic cancer treatments.

 Surgery for gynecologic cancers

 Our world-class surgeons remove cancerous tumors and tissue while preserving healthy tissues and organs.
-In late-stage cancers, our experts pair surgery with other treatments to achieve the best possible outcomes.
+In late-stage cancers, our gynecologic oncologists and other experts pair surgery with other treatments to achieve the best possible outcomes.
 Our surgical expertise includes:

 Minimally invasive surgery: A surgical approach that uses smaller incisions and causes less pain and scarring.
 Patients require less recovery time in the hospital and experience fewer postsurgical complications.
 Laparoscopic and robot-assisted surgery are minimally invasive techniques.

 Robot-assisted surgery: An advanced technology our surgeons use to perform complex surgical techniques through small incisions.
 Our gynecologic surgeons are among the country’s most experienced surgeons using this technology.

 Hysterectomy: The surgical removal of the uterus.
 At UCLA Health, surgeons may perform a hysterectomy through the abdomen or vagina.
 They may use a traditional approach with a single large incision or laparoscopic, robotic-assisted technique with multiple smaller incisions.

 Our expert team

 Our world-renowned gynecologic oncology team is focused on discovering leading-edge ways to diagnose and treat gynecologic cancers.
 Throughout your cancer journey, we ensure that you have access to innovative and supportive care.